 How Does Small Business Liability Insurance Work to Protect Your Business?

 Do you face small business liability insurance claims?
-Call us at 800-929-1725 for an appointment.
-Wadler, Perches, Hundl & Kerlick has offices in Wharton, El Campo and Richmond, Texas, to serve clients from all over Southeast Texas.
+Call or text 800-929-1725 for an appointment.
+Wadler, Perches, Hundl & Kerlick has five offices in Wharton County, Fort Bend County, and Matagorda County, to serve clients from all over Southeast Texas.

 In this video, Attorney and Shareholder Ray Kerlick talks about how your small business liability insurance policy can protect your business from claims.
 If you have questions about your situation, please call us for an appointment.
 The attorneys of Wadler, Perches, Hundl & Kerlick have many years of experience defending small businesses against claims and specifically, helping with small business liability insurance claims.

 This is a summary of the video about small business liability insurance claims.

 – Hello.
 My name is Ray Kerlick.
 I’m a partner at the law firm of Wadler Perches Hundl & Kerlick.
 I’m here today to talk a little bit about small business liability insurance policies and some of the different benefits that are provided to you as an insurance policyholder, specifically, a comprehensive general liability or CGL policy.
 For those of you who operate small businesses, this is potentially one of the most important assets you have in your portfolio.